Job listings and opportunities

 - Law practice settings (law firms, government, public interest, corporate)

 You may schedule on-campus interviews or post a job to Pathways, our web-based recruiting system.

 To post a job opportunity, visit the Pathways Web Site and enter your username and password.
 If you do not have this information, you may register for a new account by clicking the “Sign Up for an Account” link.

 If you have any questions about this process, please contact firstname.lastname@example.org.

 Pathways is an online recruiting system that you can use to manage your career search.
 It is accessible 24/7.
 You will be able to view and apply for positions with employers who contact the Office of Career & Student Development with an interest in hiring Elon Law students.

 The Pathways system allows you to create a profile, store documents, apply and search for jobs, and participate in on-campus interviews and resume collections.

-Pathways becomes available for 1L students October 15th.
-We will offer a 1L Pathways Training Session and provide first-year students with a user name and password in early October.
+Pathways becomes available for 1L students during August Term.
+We will offer a 1L Pathways Training Session and provide first-year students with a username and password in early August.